fogre/TiraLab/README.md

 `IpGrapher [amount]`

 The program takes only one <b>optional</b> command line argument <i>amount</i>.
-It determines the number of the nodes to be generated in the network and it should be an integer between 10-1200000.
+It determines the number of the nodes in the network and it should be an integer between 10-1200000.

 Without it, a network of 100000 nodes is created.

+### Searching a path
+After a network is created, you can try to search a path to a specific address.

+The address is divided into <i>netmask.submask.identifier</i> and they are generated randomly.
+First the program asks for the netmask, then submask and identifier.
+If the address is valid, a route for the node is traced.
+If address was not found, it means that the address does not exist.

+<b>To quit program, give it an empty line (press enter)</b>

+## Documentation
+The documentation is in Finnish and under documentation folder.